matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 a more granular level.

-10. NEW SECTION - SERVICES
+NEW SECTION - SERVICES.

 1) What is a Kubernetes Service and Why is it Important?
 Answer: A Kubernetes Service is an abstract way to expose an application running on a set of Pods as a network service.
 It provides a consistent and stable IP address, DNS name, and port and load balances the traffic among the Pods.
 Services are crucial for managing how clients access your application, as they provide a stable interface to a dynamic set of Pods.